trevorpogue/sections/docs/readme.rst

                     :start-after: sphinx-start-names-printing
                     :end-before: sphinx-end-names-printing
                     :dedent: 4
+                    :language: python

 ---------------------------------
 Parent names and attributes
 ---------------------------------

-A parent section name can optionally be provided as the first argument in a list or Section instantiation by defining it in a set (surrounding it with curly brackets).
+A parent section name can optionally be provided as the first argument in a ``sections()`` call by defining it in a set (surrounding it with curly brackets).
 This strategy avoids an extra level of braces when instantiating Section objects.
 This idea applies also for defining parent attributes:

 .. literalinclude:: ../tests/test_doc_examples.py
                     :start-after: sphinx-start-parent-names
                     :end-before: sphinx-end-parent-names
                     :dedent: 4
+                    :language: python

 -----------------------------------------------
 Return attributes as a list, dict, or iterable